 At St John’s, we can offer visiting non-selective state schools in our link regions a full day of talks, workshops and activities.
-We provide relevant material for all students in Years 9 – 13, from those with little to no experience of University or Oxford, to those looking to make a competitive application to University.
+We provide relevant material for all pupils in Years 9 – 13, from those with little to no experience of University or Oxford, to those looking to make a competitive application to University.

 A typical visit to St John’s College will run from 10:30-15:30, including lunch in Hall, and will be planned in consultation with the school.
-Whilst there are staple items that are included in every visit, we want to provide the experience and knowledge that will be most beneficial to your school and your students.
+Whilst there are staple items that are included in every visit, we want to provide the experience and knowledge that will be most beneficial to your school and your pupils.
 The day is split into morning and afternoon activities.

 These events will take place in the first half of the day, before lunch.

-- A Q&A with current undergraduate students at the college: This session will give your students the opportunity to ask our undergraduates any burning questions they have about any facet of university life and their application experiences.
+- A Q&A with current undergraduate students at the college: This session will give your pupils the opportunity to ask our undergraduates any burning questions they have about any facet of university life and their application experiences.

-- A Critical Thinking Seminar: Designed to encourage prospective students to engage in academic conversation, this seminar informally simulates interview-style conversation.
+- A Critical Thinking Seminar: Designed to encourage pupils to engage in academic conversation, this seminar informally simulates interview-style conversation.
 With the help of student ambassadors, we facilitate challenging conversation in concentrated groups, discussing questions that your students pick themselves from a range of different courses offered at the university.